readingshapes/streamlit_tutorial/README.md

 Next fork and clone this repository:
 1. Fork this repository in Github ([instructions](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo?tool=desktop)).
 Having your own fork is necessary to deploy your app, which is the last step in this tutorial.
-Do not skip this step.
 1. Clone your fork to your local machine ([instructions](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)).

 Finally, create the virtual environment for the project:
 1. In your project directory, type `uv sync`.
-This will install the version of Python I used when creating this project.
-   It will also create a
-   virtual environment in the project's `.venv` directory.
-That virtual environment will contain all the packages you need to complete the workshop.
+This will create a virtual environment in the project's `.venv` directory.
+That virtual environment will have same version of Python I used when creating this project, as well as all the packages you need to complete the workshop.

 The above instructions need to be executed just once.